vijaykumarnadar/ssl-assist/README.md

 ### Scan Function

 #### Overview
-The scan function of TestSSL Assist is a feature that allows users to perform concurrent scans on multiple hosts.
+The scan function of SSL Assist is a feature that allows users to perform concurrent scans on multiple hosts.
 It efficiently handles a variety of data types including IP addresses, subnets, hostnames, and URLs.
 Now supporting import from Nmap (gnmap) and Nessus files to extract IPs for processing.

 #### Key Features